The Attack on the Altar at the Annunciation of the Lord

 What I would find are the things that I have written here.
 The remarkable case of antithetic parallelism between the Annunciation of the Lord and the overturning of our altar makes it evident that both events were orchestrated by the same divine being.

 But why?
-That's the question, and the answer can be found by considering the fact that overturning an altar reveals what was under it; and under our altar was the relics, the very subject of the story in the previous day's newspaper.
+That's the question, and the answer can be found by considering the fact that overturning an altar reveals what was under it.
+Since we already knew that the relics were under the altar, the revelation must be something spiritual, something which the relics might represent.

-The reason why Holy Father orchestrated the overturning of our altar was so that he could reveal to us the identity of the souls under the altar in the Fifth Seal.
-We can have the level of faith that is necessary to receive the revelation through prayer, because why would he orchestrate the overturning of our altar if it is not to reveal to us the identity of the souls under the altar in the Fifth Seal?
+The reason why our altar was overturned was so that God might reveal to us the identity of the souls under the altar in the Fifth Seal.
+We can have the level of faith that is necessary to receive the revelation through prayer, because why would God orchestrate the overturning of our altar if it is not to reveal to us the identity of the souls under the altar in the Fifth Seal?